theMoor9/theMoor9/README.md

 <h1 align="center">🖐️ Ciao, Welcome to My Space! <img src="https://em-content.zobj.net/source/microsoft-teams/337/eye_1f441-fe0f.png" alt="Eye" width="20" height="20"> </h1>

+I am Kenneth,
-I'll be brief, I am Kenneth a software dev which tryes to give his best to step up autonomously and I strongly believe that the most powerful way to achieve greatness is by being great people connecting with each other.
+a software dev which tryes to give his best to step up autonomously and I strongly believe that the most powerful way to achieve greatness is by being great people connecting with each other.

 As I'm working on building and developing various projects on my own, your feedback becomes incredibly important to me.
 Whether it's suggestions, bug reports, feature requests, or general comments.
 Please take a moment to share your thoughts and experiences.